ZhangGroup-MITChemistry/Explicit_Ion_Chromatin/README.md

 # Explicit_Ion_Chromatin
 Lammps Implementation of the Explicit-ion Residue-resolution Chromatin Model

+## Update in 2024
+We provide an example src folder of the Lammps 2016 version which include all the customized codes.

 ## Installation guidance
 These codes have been tested to run correctly on the Lammps 2016 version.